asosa513/GettingCleanningDataProject/README.md

 ## 5. The script merges the train and test data sets into one called allData.

+The file can be downloaded from the link https://drive.google.com/file/d/1Y4JBkkzcsE3mo-9TdEZZBck8zCgCH3-h/view?usp=sharing

 ## 6. The means and standard deviations of all the variables are included in the file means_sd.txt:

 ## 7. Finally, for each individual and activity level the script calculates the means of all the variables.
 The results are included in the file means_split.txt